 5. Work ethic

-Therefore, especially in the first five years, you should be prepared to push yourself to your limits in order to survive.
+Therefore, as an entry-level professional, you will need to be ready to dedicate the time necessary to establish yourself within your role.
 If you don’t possess a relentless work ethic as a basic minimum, then you should probably consider another career.

 7. Technical skills